 Non Profit Organization NPO # 73-1720777

-Proceeds to benefit the Samuel Walker Museum and Cultural Center. ( NPO # 73-1720777) and the Kittrell Wilson Cemetery.
-Alexis Bell Cemetery Alexis Bell Cemetery
+Proceeds to benefit the Samuel Walker Museum and Cultural Center. ( NPO # 73-1720777) and the Kittrell Wilson Cemetery where the founders and many of the caregivers of the Rosenwald School #1 are buried.

 * * *